-Amy Yee is an American journalist based in New Delhi, India since 2006.
+Amy Yee @amyyeewrites is an award-winning American journalist based in New Delhi, India from 2006-2013.

-She has written for The New York Times, The Economist, The Wall Street Journal, The International Herald Tribune, Forbes, The Washington Post, The Lancet, The Nation, Slate, The Atlantic.com, The Christian Science Monitor, The Boston Globe Magazine, The Boston Globe, Ms. Magazine, The Far Eastern Economic Review.com, The Progressive and Afar Magazine among other publications.
+She has written for The New York Times, The Economist, Wall Street Journal, International Herald Tribune, Washington Post, National Geographic, The Lancet, Forbes, The Nation, Slate, The Atlantic.com, Foreign Policy.com, Christian Science Monitor, Boston Globe Magazine, Boston Globe, Ms. Magazine, Far Eastern Economic Review.com, Global Post (US), The Progressive, Roads and Kingdoms, Afar Magazine, OnEarth.com, ScientificAmerican.com and Buddha Dharma magazine, among other publications.

-She is a former correspondent for the Financial Times, based in New Delhi and New York.
+She is a former staff reporter and foreign correspondent for the Financial Times, based in New Delhi and New York.

 Since 1998 she has written across a range of subjects.
-From south Asia she writes about poverty and development, business, business fixes for poverty, clean energy, public health, arts, culture and travel.
+From south Asia she writes about poverty and ways to promote human and economic development; business; business approaches to reduce poverty; clean energy; public health; arts, culture and travel.
 She also writes extensively on Tibet issues.

-She has reported from India, Pakistan, Nepal, Bangladesh and other countries.
+Amy has reported from India, Bangladesh, Nepal, Pakistan, Kenya, Rwanda, DR Congo, Ethiopia, Australia, Myanmar, Peru and other countries.

-In 2012 she was a finalist for the annual South Asian Journalists Association’s journalism awards in the US.
+Amy has been a finalist six other times in the South Asian Journalists Association’s (SAJA) annual journalism contest in the Features, Enterprise Reporting and Business categories in 2014 and 2012.
 In 2008 she was part of a global team of Financial Times reporters named finalists for Best Newspaper Story of the Year in the UK for a series on the environment.

-Her photos have appeared on The New York Times’ website, in The International Herald Tribune, Forbes, The Wall Street Journal, Economist.com, Financial Times, The Atlantic.com, The Christian Science Monitor, The Boston Globe, The Lancet and Buddha Dharma magazine.
+Her photos have appeared in The New York Times, National Geographic.com, Washington Post, The International Herald Tribune, Forbes, The Wall Street Journal, Economist.com, Financial Times, The Atlantic.com, The Nation, The Christian Science Monitor, The Boston Globe, The Lancet, Roads and Kingdoms, NPR, Voice of America (VOAnews.com) and Buddha Dharma magazine.